thedude0606/manusoptions/DECISIONS.md

 ### Last, Bid, Ask Fields Not Showing in Options Streaming Tab

-- **Decision**: Enhance logging for options chain data to diagnose and fix the issue.
+- **Decision**: Enhance logging for options chain data and implement proper contract key formatting to diagnose and fix the issue.
-- **Rationale**: The root cause was unclear, requiring detailed logging to trace data flow from API to UI.
+- **Rationale**: The root cause was incorrect contract key formatting for the Schwab streaming API, which requires a specific format different from the REST API.
 - **Alternatives Considered**:
   - Adding temporary debug print statements
   - Implementing a separate monitoring system